neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ### Getting testnet tokens on target chain

 Testnet tokens are required for the operation of the IBC relayer.
+Once again: **you will specify this address in `hermes` configuration as the address on the target chain of your choice.**

 > NOTE: https://jsfiddle.net might not be accessible from your location without VPN.